Election postponed, graduations canceled over virus in Ohio - WHIZ News

 ELECTIONS

-Late Monday, Ohio Health Director Dr. Amy Acton ordered polls closed over concerns about the coronavirus, hours before voters were supposed begin casting ballots in the state’s presidential primary.
+Late Monday, Ohio Health Director Dr. Amy Acton ordered polls not to open over concerns about the coronavirus, hours before voters were supposed begin casting ballots in the state’s presidential primary.
 Gov. Mike DeWine said the decision was necessary during an unprecedented health crisis.
-Secretary of State Frank LaRose directed all 88 Ohio county boards of elections to comply with Dr. Acton’s order, culminating in an in-person election June 2.
+Secretary of State Frank LaRose directed all 88 Ohio county boards of elections to comply with Dr. Acton’s order.
+The plan is to delay an in-person election until June.

 COLLEGES AND UNIVERSITIES

-Youngstown State University and Capital University in Columbus were among those announcing the cancellation of May commencement ceremonies, saying they couldn’t comply with restrictions severely limiting the size of gatherings.
+Ohio State University and Capital University in Columbus, Youngstown State University, and the University of Findlay were among those announcing the cancellation of May commencement ceremonies, saying they couldn’t comply with restrictions severely limiting the size of gatherings.

 JOBS

 With numerous businesses ordered temporarily closed, the Ohio Department of Job and Family Services said it had received 48,640 unemployment insurance benefit applications online in just two days this week, compared to typical filings of a few hundred.
+Restaurants are among the hardest-hit businesses because of restrictions on dining in.
 The Ohio Restaurant Association says Ohio has about 22,500 food service locations with 585,000 total employees.
 It urged people to consider takeout and pickup options.
+Ohio’s investor-owned utilities suspended disconnections for customers with past-due bills.

 ST. PATRICK’S DAY